-These aspects are currently covered by the activities of IEC/TC 13 'Equipment for electrical energy measurement and load control', CEN/TC294 'Communication systems for meters and remote reading of meters', CLC/TC 205 'Home and Building Electronic Systems (HBES)' and IEC/TC 57 'Power systems management and associated information exchange'.
+These aspects are currently covered by the activities of IEC/TC 13 'Electrical energy measurement and control', CEN/TC294 'Communication systems for meters and remote reading of meters', CLC/TC 205 'Home and Building Electronic Systems (HBES)' and IEC/TC 57 'Power systems management and associated information exchange'.

-According to the Task Force, there is no need for additional standardization initiatives (e.g. further standardization mandate) in order to include in the AMI an open interface to provide energy management services beyond the utilities, focusing on consumers' needs (further development is happening in the work of IEC/TC 57 WG 21).
+According to the Task Force, there is no need for additional standardisation initiatives (e.g. further standardisation mandate) in order to include in the AMI an open interface to provide energy management services beyond the utilities, focusing on consumers' needs (further development is happening in the work of IEC/TC 57 WG 21).